12 Kitchen Design Ideas that Make Cooking Easier

 Butcher block countertops

 Meal prepping just got a lot easier, thanks to butcher block countertops.
 This stylish material matches almost every kitchen design and doubles as a giant cutting board.
 Before you rush to the hardware store, keep in mind that butcher block can require substantial upkeep and will likely need to be treated once a year.
+Considering butcher block?
+You need to know these 5 things before you buy.

 Magnetic knife rack